anarchie347/brain/Planning and Design/Methods and Recursion.md

 # Methods

 Methods in Brain will all be substituted into the main program at compile time.
 This will be dealt with by one of the high level intermediate languagues.
 FOr most cases, this is a trivial substitution and renaming of variables so they dont overlap.
-FOr recursive methods, this cannot be done, see below
+FOr recursive methods, this cannot be done, see below.

+Flattening of methods require that methods do not return anything.
+Hence as part of the substitution process, `return` statements will be converted to assignments to a `return_val` variable, and will use goto emulation (as explain in State tracking) to skip the rest of the subroutine after a return

 # Recursion